codifryed/content-guard/README.md

 A **WordPress plugin** for content protection.
 It used several techniques - CSS and Javascript - to achieve this.

-This is intended for basic copy protection plugin for public facing content.
+This is intended to be copy protection for public facing content.

-This is **not a foolproof** way to protect content.
-If your content must be 100% absolutely protected, firstly it shouldn't be on the web and secondly you should then go about it with other means, such as authentication, encryption and imaging.
+**Note:** If your content must be 100% absolutely protected, firstly it shouldn't be on the web and secondly you should then go about it with other means, such as authentication and encryption.